MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 - "@azure What types of containerized applications are supported in Azure?"
 - "@azure What are the options for managing containers in Azure?"
 - "@azure When should I use AKS instead of ACA?"
-- "@azure what's the difference between ACA and AKS?"
+- "@azure What's the difference between ACA and AKS?"
 - "@azure Why would I choose Azure ACA over Azure AKS"